yumc-afk/SkyRL/skyrl-train/docs/getting-started/installation.rst

 If ``<path_to_venv>`` is not specified, the virtual environment will be created in the current directory at ``.venv``.

 .. tip::
     Because of how Ray ships content in the `working directory <https://docs.ray.io/en/latest/ray-core/handling-dependencies.html>`_, we recommend that the base environment is created *outside* the package directory.
+For example, ``~/venvs/skyrl-train``.

 Then activate the virtual environment and install the dependencies.

 .. code-block:: bash

     source <path_to_venv>/bin/activate
-    uv sync --extra vllm
+    uv sync --active --extra vllm

 With ``conda``: